 Now don’t ask this if you’re not willing to follow through!

 Again, you’re showing that you can bring energy to the company and develop a team dynamic.
 It also suggests a natural orientation to surpass basic job requirements by taking on projects.
 All while you learn about culture and working conditions.
+I teach Organizational Behaviour; we call this good ‘Organizational Citizenship’, a behaviour that’s rewarded in organizations but not always asked about.

 Can you describe any resources this company has for self-development?